Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Value iteration

 \section{Value iteration}

 Despite the convergence result of \proref{prop:convergence-seq}, in practice there may not exist finite representations of general bounded Borel measurable functions $(V^t)_{t \in \mathbb{N}}$ due to the uncountable state space.
-We now show how VI can be used to \emph{approximate} the values of $\sem{\csg}$, based on a sequence of B-PWC functions.
+We now show how VI can be used to \emph{approximate} the values of $\sem{\csg}$, based on a sequence of {\revise Borel piecewise constant} (B-PWC) functions (Section~\ref{background-sect}).